juriad/advent2022/README.md

 Luckily it did not matter because the result was defined relative to another value.
 The second part only required minor changes and realization that we need to subtract 1.

+## Day 21 - PicoLisp

+PicoLisp is just a regular Lisp but its simplistic implementation changes your mindset.
+Programming was comfortable; I missed more advanced tools from modern functional languages such as pattern matching.

+I was wondering whether this task can be solved in a functional fashion without some graph structures.
+Iterating through all equations and gradual simplification worked pretty well.
+It was not fast but 14 seconds was not bad.
+The second part required some "algebra".

 # Lists

 ## Language pool